godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Prisma Datasource.md

 :::

 <details>
-<summary>Sample workflow with inline authz instruction</summary>
+<summary>Sample function with inline authz instruction</summary>
-In the below workflow with inline authz instruction can_access, no_access and where conditions are provided.
+In the below function with inline authz instruction can_access, no_access and where conditions are provided.
 These conditions will be applied while fetching author details.

 ```yaml title=fetch_author.yaml
 summary: Fetch author